The Conway Daily Sun

 The Conway Daily Sun is a five-day (Tuesday through Saturday) free daily newspaper published in North Conway, New Hampshire, United States, covering the Mount Washington Valley.
 It has been published since 1989 by Country News Club, and was the forerunner of three other Daily Sun newspapers in New Hampshire and Maine.

-The Conway Daily Sun was the first United States daily to publish the popular numbers puzzle Sudoku.
+The Conway Daily Sun was the first newspaper outside of Japan to publish the popular numbers puzzle Sudoku, in September 2004.

 Today

 Mark Guerringue, one of the three founders of Country News Club, still serves as publisher of The Conway Daily Sun as of early 2012.

 The Daily Sun circulates in several towns of Carroll County, New Hampshire, including Albany, Bartlett (including Glen), Conway (including Intervale and North Conway), Eaton, Freedom, Jackson, Madison (including Silver Lake), Moultonborough, Tamworth (including Chocorua), Ossipee and Wolfeboro; and two towns in Oxford County, Maine: Fryeburg and Lovell.

 A complete online PDF can be purchased for a years subscription of 79.99.
 Making locals hesitant to by in the deal.

 Lloyd Jones, Daymond Steer, Brett Guerringue, and Tom Eastman are The Conway Daily Sun's staff writers.
 Several stringers and part-time writers also contribute regularly.
 Margaret McKenzie is the managing editor, Terry Leavitt edits the health section and Berlin paper.
 Lloyd Jones also serves as the sports editor.
 Alec Kerr edits the wire pages and entertainment sections and serves as the paper's entertainment critic.

 Citing advertisement revenue issues, The Conway Daily Sun printed its final Monday edition on October 26, 2009.
 The paper continues to be published Tuesday through Saturday.